 Regular Health Checks

 Schedule annual blood glucose checks with your GP, especially if you have risk factors.
-Early detection and monitoring give you the best chance of managing your health.
+Early detection is key.

 ⚠️